-Prediction Answer this on the Data/Question sheet:
+Answer this on the Data/Question sheet:

-Look at the diagram below ...
-Suppose you connected the battery to two or three bulbs in a parallel configuration: predict the relative brightness of each of the bulbs in each of the configurations.
+Look at the diagram below.
+Suppose you connected the power supply to two or three bulbs in a parallel configuration: predict the relative brightness of each of the bulbs in each of the configurations.
 In which circuit will the bulbs be the brightest, and which the weakest?

 5. Circuit connections.
-Now connect the bulbs as shown in the circuit diagrams below:
+Now connect the bulbs as shown in the circuit diagrams below, and observe the brightness of each individual bulb.